billdonner/qandao/README.md

 #  QANDAO - revised test app for Q20K

-version 0.7.20 move inboarding to after network load
+version 0.7.20 move onboarding to after network load

 version 0.7.19 back to testflight for carol only